Delhi hospitals could lose licences over reports they turned away dying children

+* Medicamen Biotech Ltd says to consider the conversion of warrants into equity shares.
+Source text for: http://bit.ly/2neiAsH Further company coverage:

-NEW DELHI The Delhi government is threatening to cancel the licences of private hospitals over allegations by distraught families that they turned away dying children during a lethal outbreak of dengue fever.
+NEW DELHI, Sept 15 The city government in India's capital is threatening to cancel the licences of private hospitals over allegations by distraught families that they turned away dying children during a lethal outbreak of dengue fever.

 The worst outbreak in five years of the mosquito-borne disease, for which no vaccine exists, has exposed inadequate public health measures to combat it and overwhelmed both government and private hospitals.